LLNL/lbann/superbuild/README.md

 setting mechanism of the underlying build system.
 Other options are documented on a per-package basis.

+## A note about CUDA support

+If your preferred host compiler for NVCC is not set in your environment, CMake will probably get it wrong.
+If you build a package with CUDA using NVCC, you should be sure to pass in `CMAKE_CUDA_HOST_COMPILER` or set `CMAKE_CUDA_FLAGS=-ccbin=/path/to/host/compiler`.

 ## Sample invocation of CMake

 A sample invocation of CMake that builds a CPU-based LBANN build with